LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

 ### To Download

 To download the custom scenery files, go to [to be determined] page and download the zip archives.
+Note that the file KOSH-KATW-KGRB_and_UP_Mich_Source.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
+It is not needed unless you are a developer.

+The Nova_Scotia-PEI-New_Brunswick Custom Scenery files are available for download at the following link [TBD].
+There you can download the following zip archives: Airports.zip, Buildings.zip, Details.zip, NavData.zip, Objects.zip, Pylons.zip, Roads.zip and Terrain.zip.
+You may also download custom materials definitions and textures in the file novascotia-pei-newbrunswick-data.zip, which should help make the scenery more realistic.

 ## Installation

 To install:
 1. Create a directory on your local hard drive
-1. Download Buildings.zip, Objects.zip, NavData.zip, Pylons.zip, Roads.zip, and Terrain.zip.
+1. Download Airports.zip, Buildings.zip, Objects.zip, NavData.zip, Pylons.zip, Roads.zip, and Terrain.zip.
 1. Extract the files into the local directory you've created.

     For example, create a directory called "NS-PEI-NB" on your computer.
 Extract the downloaded files into this directory.